-Explore the impact of innovative and disruptive technologies on the financial sector.
-Financial institutions need professionals with deep quant and tech skills.
+Identify, assess and manage the impact of innovative and disruptive technologies on the financial sector.

 The MS Finance is a STEM (science, technology, engineering and mathematics) curriculum with 36 credits typically completed in three semesters.
-Some students extend to a fourth semester, and UB undergraduate students may be able to complete the program in two semesters.
-All majors are welcome; however, business, math, economics and engineering majors are ideally suited to the program, provided you have the requisite calculus background.
+Some students extend to a fourth semester, and UB undergraduates may be able to complete the program in two semesters.
+All majors are welcome to apply; however, business, math, economics and engineering majors are ideally suited to the program.

 View/search courses and descriptions.